hasura/graphql-engine/docs/graphql/manual/auth/authentication/jwt.rst

 Here are some sample apps that use JWT authorization.
 You can follow the instructions in the READMEs of the repositories to get started.

+- :ref:`Custom JWT Server Guide with Hasura Actions<actions_codegen_python>`.
+  A simple Python Flask API that implements Signup and Login methods as Actions, and returns a JWT

 - `Auth0 JWT example <https://github.com/hasura/graphql-engine/tree/master/community/sample-apps/todo-auth0-jwt>`__:
   A todo app that uses Hasura GraphQL engine and Auth0 JWT